brianshumate/ansible-meatspace-chat/README.md

 ansible-playbook -i hosts site.yml
 ```

-## Vagrant
+## Development Vagrant Instance

 See the README_VAGRANT.md for instructions on using this role with Mac OS X
-and Vagrant or just:
+and Vagrant or just change into the `ansible-meatspace-chat` role
+directory and:

 ```
 vagrant up
 ```

-from within the role.

 ## Dependencies